 One of the best advantages of using raised garden beds for your edibles is that the container rests on top of the ground.
 This allows you to control the soil and amendments to help sustain the plants you are growing.

 - Choose the correct soil for the plants you intend to grow.

-- Add enough soil mix to almost fill the bed.
+- Add enough soil mix to fill the bed.
+Some settling will occur.

-- In the front of your raised bed, plant 1 oregano plant, 2 cilantro and 9 red onions.
+- In the front of your raised bed, plant one oregano plant, two cilantro and nine red onions.

-- In the middle of your raised bed, plant 1 serrano, fresno chili or chile de arbol pepper (staked), and 1 Roma tomato (caged).
+- In the middle of your raised bed, plant one serrano, fresno chili or chile de arbol pepper (staked), and one Roma tomato (caged).